 How To Create a Collaborative Project Management Environment

 Okay, you’re on the team collaboration bandwagon.
-But rather than just giving it lip-service, what can you do to cultivate a collaborative project management climate in your company?
+But rather than just giving it lip service, what can you do to cultivate a collaborative project management climate in your company?
 While the benefits of project collaboration are clear, implementing them can be hard, especially if you’re managing remote teams.
 Here are a few things you can do to give project collaboration a healthy start in your organization.

-- Use Project Collaboration Tools: Old habits die hard, but you need to get your team to move away from old methods of communications, like emails, and get comfortable with more interactive and collaborative project management software.
+- Use Project Collaboration Tools: Old habits die hard, but you need to get your team to move away from old methods of communication, like emails, and get comfortable with more interactive and collaborative project management software.

 - Communicate: As a project manager you know that good communication is the foundation of everything, so it goes with installing a collaborative environment.
 Not only must you properly communicate, but give your project team the collaboration tools to do so, too.

 - Train your Project Team: Like learning anything new, you need guidance and direction.
 Set up a training session for your team to teach them how to use and why they need online project management tools that make project collaboration possible.

 - Share: That’s what collaboration is all about, and it won’t work unless you break down the virtual walls that have separated team members in the past.
 For example, share your calendars, that way everyone is on the same page with deadlines, meetings, etc.

 - Check-in: When you lead a project you don’t set the path and let it run its course.
 The same goes with implementing team collaboration.
 That’s why you must monitor and have regular meetings with them to field questions and track their progress.